 Alternatively, download here:

 The walk starts at our Pop-Up Cafe, where hot and cold drinks, and freshly cooked breakfast, lunch and snacks are served Monday to Friday 9am-3pm.

 Enjoy learning about the history of Rothamsted with this walking trail.
-From the achievements of a far-sighted Victorian philanthropist, to an impressive old Manor House, to out cutting-edge science.
-Pick up a leaflet in our café, or download using the links below.
+From the achievements of a far-sighted Victorian philanthropist, to an impressive old Manor House, to our cutting-edge science.
+Pick up a leaflet in our café or reception, or download using the links below.

 Download the walks here:

-The walk starts and ends at Rothamsted Conference Centre, so why not complete your walk at the Rothamsted Restaurant and café, where hot and cold drinks, and freshly cooked breakfast, lunch and snacks are served Monday to Friday 9am-3pm.
+The walk starts and ends at Rothamsted Conference Centre, so why not complete your walk at the Rothamsted Café, where hot and cold drinks, lunch and snacks are served Monday to Friday 9am-3pm.